Uptime logo

 Introduction

-What's a parent to do?
+In today's fast-paced world, however, it can seem unclear how best to raise them.
 How can we point kids in the right direction when we don't know where to go ourselves?

 Here are the 3 key insights from this Hack